soichih/soichi.us/content/blog/systemd-tips.md

 ---
-title: "systemd tips"
+title: "systemd startup tips"
 date: 2020-08-01T18:26:57-04:00
-draft: true
+draft: false
 ---

 Some of my docker containers use NFS mounts that are configured in /etc/fstab.
 During a reboot, I've seen my containers failing to start when docker engine is started before all the mount points are mounted.
 There is a relatively simple but not too obvious solution to this which involves tweaking systemd rules such as `Requires` and `After`.